President Trump Reportedly Blocks Elon Musk After He Requests to Hire Non-U.S Citizen

 Read also

-Trump to sign fresh executive order to fully prosecute those who are against Christians in his govt
+Trump signs fresh executive order to fully prosecute those who are against Christians in his govt

-Sources revealed that Trump’s advisers opposed the hire, stating it could "send a confusing message" given the president's "America First" agenda and plans to shrink the federal workforce.
+Sources stated that President Trump’s advisers opposed the hire, stating it could 'send a confusing message' given the US President's 'America First' agenda and plans to shrink the federal workforce.

-Generally, non-citizens are prohibited from working in the U.S. federal government.
-A Trump official highlighted Musk's autonomy but noted that Trump remains in control, as demonstrated by this hiring denial.
+Generally, non-citizens are prohibited from working in the US federal government.
+An official highlighted Elon Musk's autonomy but noted that Trump remains in control, as demonstrated by this hiring denial.

 Power dynamics among Trump and Musk

 This incident is not the first reminder from Trump of their power dynamic.
-Despite acknowledging Musk’s contributions to cost-cutting efforts, Trump underscored that Musk requires presidential approval for his actions within DOGE.
+Despite acknowledging Musk’s contributions to cost-cutting efforts, Trump underscored that the tech mogul requires presidential approval for his actions within DOGE.

-The tech billionaire's significant media presence, which led some to dub him "President Musk," may have contributed to the tension.
+The billionaire's significant media presence, which led some to dub him 'President Musk', may have contributed to the tension.
+Nevertheless, he continues to make impactful moves, including recruiting young engineers with little experience to join the ranks of the new department.

 President Trump gives instruction on Iran